 What Does Game, Set, Match Mean In Tennis?

-"Game, set, match" is the phrase used by tennis players and officials to indicate that the final point of a match has been played.
-In a competitive tennis match, a player must win a minimum of four points with at least a 2-point advantage in order to win a game.
+“Game, set, match” is the phrase used by tennis players and officials to indicate that the final point of a match has been played.
+In a competitive tennis match, a player must win a minimum of four points with at least a two-point advantage in order to win a game.
 A player must win a minimum of six games with at least a two-game advantage to win a set and must win a minimum of two sets in order to win the match (three in some cases).

 Example of “Game, Set, Match”

 |POINTS||SET 1||SET 2||SET 3|